 The emperor penguin – curios:

 - Single species were noticed in South Georgia and South Sandwich, on the Heard and McDonald Islands as well as in New Zealand.

 - The emperor penguin is the biggest penguin species concerning the height and the weight.
 It is also the fifth heaviest bird in the world.

-- In 2001, totally white penguin was registered.
+- In 2001, the totally white penguin was registered.
 It was not the albino, as it did not have red eyes.

 - There are approximately 15 feathers growing on 1 square centimeter of the penguin’s body.
 It means that the emperor penguin has got the thickest plumage among all known species of birds.

 - The total number of mature emperor penguins in wild was about 595 000 species existing in 46 colonies.